linebender/rfcs/rfcs/0006-widgets-in-arenas.md

 Accessibility events include a target widget id and are similarly passed through.

 To avoid sending events to the entire tree needlessly, widgets use bloom filters as a heuristic to estimate whether a given widget id is within their subtree.
-This is an imperfect heuristic: bloom filters have more false positives as their number of entries grow, and even without false positives this algorithm can still end up visiting a lot of widgets just to rule them out.
+This is an imperfect heuristic: bloom filters have more false positives as their entry count grows, and even without false positives this algorithm can still end up visiting a lot of widgets just to rule them out.

 Performance aside, having widgets own their children means that any new functionality in the widget tree requires adding new event variants and special cases in WidgetPod methods to handle them.
 You can't add a feature that directly mutates a widget's sub-sub-sub-child, you have to route an event meant for the sub-sub-sub-child to be mutated through the tree.